hazelcast/hazelcast-reference-manual/src/Map-Persistence.md

 If `MapLoader.loadAllKeys` returns NULL, then nothing will be loaded.
 Your `MapLoader.loadAllKeys` implementation can return all or some of the keys.
 For example, you may select and return only the `hot` keys. `MapLoader.loadAllKeys` is the fastest way of pre-populating the map since Hazelcast will optimize the loading process by having each cluster member load its owned portion of the entries.

 The `InitialLoadMode` configuration parameter in the class <a href="https://github.com/hazelcast/hazelcast/blob/master/hazelcast/src/main/java/com/hazelcast/config/MapStoreConfig.java" target="_blank">MapStoreConfig</a> has two values: `LAZY` and `EAGER`.
 If `InitialLoadMode` is set to `LAZY`, data is not loaded during the map creation.
-If it is set to `EAGER`, the whole data is loaded while the map is created and everything becomes ready to use.
+If it is set to `EAGER`, all the data is loaded while the map is created, and everything becomes ready to use.
 Also, if you add indices to your map with the <a href="https://github.com/hazelcast/hazelcast/blob/master/hazelcast/src/main/java/com/hazelcast/config/MapIndexConfig.java" target="_blank">MapIndexConfig</a> class or the [`addIndex`](#indexing-queries) method, then `InitialLoadMode` is overridden and `MapStoreConfig` behaves as if `EAGER` mode is on.

 Here is the `MapLoader` initialization flow: